lamhintai/llm-zoomcamp/README.md

-# llm-zoomcamp
+# llm-zoomcamp-rag-workshop

-This is the repo for my coursework following the DataTalksClub LLM Zoomcamp.
+This is the repo for following the DataTalksClub LLM Zoomcamp pre-course RAG Workshop.